CyberDragon Gold (GOLD) Reaches Self Reported Market Cap of $2.53 Billion

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 CyberDragon Gold’s genesis date was August 23rd, 2021.
 CyberDragon Gold’s total supply is 1,785,482,245 tokens.
-CyberDragon Gold’s official website is game.binaryx.pro.
+CyberDragon Gold’s official message board is binary-x.medium.com.
+The official website for CyberDragon Gold is game.binaryx.pro.
 CyberDragon Gold’s official Twitter account is @binary_x and its Facebook page is accessible here.
-The official message board for CyberDragon Gold is binary-x.medium.com.

 CyberDragon Gold Token Trading

 It is usually not currently possible to buy alternative cryptocurrencies such as CyberDragon Gold directly using US dollars.
-Investors seeking to acquire CyberDragon Gold should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors seeking to trade CyberDragon Gold should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy CyberDragon Gold using one of the aforementioned exchanges.

 Receive News & Updates for CyberDragon Gold Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CyberDragon Gold and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.